Samarthya2912/citrix-twilio-integration/README.md

 ```

 # Possible solution
-Citrix provides a `createMediaStream([track])` that maybe used to create a remote media stream.
+Citrix provides a `createMediaStream([track])` that can be used to create a remote media stream on the local machine instead of MediaStream which creates a stream object on the VM.
 But we'll also have to dispose this stream when no longer in use.